primiano/perfetto-docs/docs/design-docs/heapprofd-wire-protocol.md

 ### 4. Disconnect
 traced sends a `StopDataSource` IPC.
 The _Main Thread_ posts a task to the _Unwinder Thread_ to ask it to disconnect from the client.
-It unmaps the shared memory, closes the memfd, and then closes the signalling socket.
+It unmaps the shared memory, closes the memfd, and then closes the signaling socket.

 The client receives an `EPIPE` on the next attempt to send data over that socket, and then tears down the client.